-- 3a SEMESTER EXAMS: During the semester, three tests will be given between on the dates shown on the course calendar.
+3a SEMESTER EXAMS: During the semester, three tests will be given between on the dates shown on the course calendar.
 The exams will be given in Canvas and administered through ProctorU.
-You will take the exam in a 90 minute time slot between 6PM and 10PM.
+You will take the exam in a 90 minute time slot between 10AM and 10PM.
 You must register with ProctorU at http://go.proctoru.com for each exam at least 4 days in advance.
-See instructions on our homepage in Canvas.
-Each exam will be scored on a scale of 0 to 100 points. - 3b FINAL EXAM: A mandatory, comprehensive final examination will be given on on the date shown in the course calendar. .
-You will need to register with ProctorU at least 4 days in advance to schedule a 120 minute time block between 6PM and 10PM.
+Each exam will be scored on a scale of 0 to 80 points.